 Test the web data connector in an isolated environment

 If possible, test the web data connector in an environment that is isolated from your production environment and from user computers.
-For example, import a web data connector onto a test computer or virtual machine that's running a version of Tableau Server that is not used for production.
+For example, add a web data connector to a safe list on a test computer or virtual machine that's running a version of Tableau Server that is not used for production.

 Monitor the traffic created by the web data connector